kaheichanturtle/ParkEase/README.md

 View the full license in the `LICENSE` file.

-Copyright 2025 Ka Hei Chan and Shellcraft Studios.
+Copyright 2025 KH, Shellcraft Studios.
 Unauthorized copying is prohibited.

+*Disclaimer: Rule interpretations may vary.
+Users are responsible for verifying and complying with local parking regulations.
+ParkEase and its creators are not liable for any parking fines or legal issues arising from the use of this app.*